zampino/clojure-friendly/src/clojure_friendly.clj.md

 (clojure-friendly/say hi)
 ```

-Clojure is omoiconic i.e. Data is Code is Data
+Code is Data, Data is Code

 ```clojure
 (+ 1 2 3)